mashaped/docs/en/docs/api/receiving/notifications-format/incoming-message/ContactsArrayMessage.md

 # Incoming contacts array message
 This section describes `messageData` object incoming webhook format for incoming contacts array message.
-For a description of the general format of incoming webhooks, refer to [Incoming messages](Webhook-IncomingMessageReceived.md).
+For a description of the general format of incoming webhooks, refer to [Incoming messages](Webhook-IncomingMessageReceived.md) section.

 To get incoming webhooks of this type, two conditions must be true: